denysgerasymuk799/UCU_Software_Architecture_Project/README.md

 # Deploy Kafka
 # See "Configure Confluent for Kubernetes" section

-# Create topics in control-center.
+# Create topics in control-center: TransactionService,
 # To connect to it use the next command
 kubectl port-forward controlcenter-0 9021:9021